Ethnomusicology Translations Website - Current and Archived Issues

 2) Presents unique musical and ethnographic information and/or addresses significant theoretical issues.

 3) Represents an approach to scholarship that complements or contrasts that generally contained in English-language publications.

 Once received, article nominations will be processed as follows: 1) preliminary review by the General Editor and Advisory Editors; 2) assignment to a Manuscript Editor (language specialist) for additional review; 3) assignment to a Translator; 4) evaluation of translation by the Manuscript Editor and a Peer Reviewer; 5) final approval by the General Editor; 6) publication online as a single-article issue of Ethnomusicology Translations.

-Important Note: At present, SEM is collaborating with the University of Illinois Press to publish a book titled A Latin American Music Reader: Views from the South, which will include 17 articles translated from Spanish and Portuguese.
-Given this existing project, the editors of Ethnomusicology Translations are not currently seeking nominations of articles concerning Latin American music.
+Important Note: In 2016 SEM and the University of Illinois Press published A Latin American Music Reader: Views from the South, a book that includes seventeen articles translated from Spanish and Portuguese.
+Given this recent publication, the editors of Ethnomusicology Translations are not currently seeking nominations of articles concerning Latin American music.